Bayer: Science For A Better Life

 Women's Health Information for Grant Submissions

-Intended Audience: Healthcare Professionals including Obstetricians, Gynecologists, Physician Assistants, and Nurses specializing in Women's Health (NPs, APNs, CMs, and RNs); Primary Care Physicians and Family Medicine Practitioners, Managed Care professionals
+Intended Audience: Healthcare Professionals including OB/GYNs, Advance Practice Providers specializing in Women's Health (NPs, PAs, APRNs, CNMs, and RNs); Primary Care Physicians including Family Medicine and Internal Medicine; Pharmacist

 Bayer TA Rationale for Educational Support: